Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Brown Babylights

 Babylights are handy for those who want a subtle yet noticeable hair change.
-Ask the hairstylist for a base shading matching the natural grays and incorporating fine streaks of medium brown, adding more depth and dimension to the overall look.
+Ask the hairstylist for base shading that matches the natural grays and incorporates fine streaks of medium brown, adding more depth and dimension to the overall look.

 Dove Gray